-Moot Court and Advocacy Programs
+Moot Court and Trial Advocacy Programs

 Loyola leads the field in advocacy with teams named champions of more than 100 competitions and consistently ranks in the top 10 among trial and advocacy programs by U.S. News & World Report.
 Our teams regularly win regional, national and international awards.
 Loyola’s programs promote innovative curriculum and a commitment to ethical advocacy by offering a multitude of practical learning opportunities.
 Loyola places a strong emphasis on skills training to better equip students for a competitive job market after graduation.